Comic Browser:

 Synopsis

-Amazing Spider-Man #1 Synopsis by Anthony Silvestro
+The Amazing Spider-Man #1 synopsis by Anthony Silvestro

-Image from Amazing Spider-Man #1
+Image from The Amazing Spider-Man #1

 The story opens with Peter regretting obtaining his powers as he gives a short recap of his origin from Amazing Fantasy #15.
 He notes also that since Uncle Ben’s death, he and Aunt May have been struggling financially.
 He brainstorms ways to get more money, at first briefly considering stealing it before coming to his senses and deciding to perform again.
 After his performance, Spider-Man gets paid with a check but finds out he cannot cash it as Spider-Man is not his legal name.
 When Spidey next sees his agent, he is shown a newspaper article written by J. Jonah Jameson, as well as public lectures branding Spider-Man a menace, effectively ending Spidey’s showbiz career.